-GRED 500CE GRED 500CE Continuing Portfolio Development: MA - School Counseling/School Counseling with CMHC diverse client populations.
+Corequisites: GRED 500CE or GRED 500CE Continuing Portfolio Development: MA - School Counseling/School Counseling with CMHC counseling theories will be analyzed along with how each theory can be applied when working with diverse client populations.
 During this course, students will begin the development and conceptualization of a personal counseling theory.
-Prerequisites for School and School w/CMHC Concentration: COUN 5113, 5123.
+Prerequisites for School (Traditional and Licensure Track): COUN 5113, 5123.
 Prerequisites for CMHC: COUN 5103, 5113.
 This course cannot be taken as a directed study or credit for prior learning portfolio.
 Students seeking counselor licensure may not take this as a web-based course.